-In order to maintain patient and staff safety, KOPI has made the difficult decision to keep the clinic closed until to April 20, 2020.
+In order to maintain patient and staff safety, KOPI has screening precautions in place.

 Our experts work together in a coordinated system to identify and treat conditions of the body and mind, ranging from the most common to the most complex.
 KOPI's physicians, surgeons, psychologists, and MBSR professionals can then create comprehensive and customized treatment plans that are tailored to the individual’s activity, lifestyle and personal goals.